Werkov/Werkov.github.io/_drafts/south-pole.md

   * Lassesen (his favorite)
 * competitive (with Scott)
 * opposed to alcohol on trip
+  * but "prohibition is not an easy thing to put into practice"
 * importance of preparation
   * testing gears in advance on shorter trips
 * hardworking
   * and importance of that for satisfaction
   * also importance of rest and comfort (both time-wise and space-wise (e.g. bedroom for sleeping only, no shop))
 * poking fun of himself
+* looser (targetted the North Pole and ended up in the South)
 * project manager
   * "Well, with men like these I don't think Amundsen will deserve any credit for reaching the Pole.
 He ought to be thrashed if he doesn't."